Use the Right Websites and Pay Less than the "Best Available Rate" for your Hotel Room (2020)

-Hotwire’s rate for the Park Hyatt was $162, a savings of $74 (31%) off the standard non-refundible rate, and substatially lower than any other rate for that hotel.
+Hotwire’s rate for the Park Hyatt was $162, a savings of $74 (31%) off the standard non-refundable rate, and substantially lower than any other rate for that hotel.

 There are only a limited number of secret “Hot Rate” hotels available on Hotwire, and the Loews Chicago was not available, but Hotwire did have a secret rate of $214 for the Waldorf Astoria.
 This rate was a massive $126 (37%) cheaper than the regular rate, and even cheaper than the excellent “private deal” that goSeek had uncovered.

-But for the Loews Chicago, Hotels.com was a slightly better option for anyone who wasn’t interested in one of Loew’s specail packages.
+But for the Loews Chicago, Hotels.com was a slightly better option for anyone who wasn’t interested in one of Loews' special packages.
 10% rewards is a little better than a $7 (4%) AAA discount, and an even better deal for people who would have been willing to book the lower non-refundable rate.

 Spoiler alert: Luxury hotels program

-We discuss Luxury Hotels Program in the How to Get Free Perks and Benefits section of the book, but these programs were an attractive option for these particular hotels, especially the Loews Chicago.
+We discuss Luxury Hotels Program in their own guide, but these programs were an attractive option for these particular hotels, especially the Loews Chicago.